arma-events/docs/src/en/markdown.md

 ## Blockquote

-Beginn every line or your paragraph with `>` and a ` ` blank space to create a blockquote.
+Begin every line or your paragraph with `>` and a ` ` blank space to create a blockquote.

 ![Blockquote](../images/markdown/blockquote.png "Blockquote")